B Beck Lievenbruck

 4. Painting

 Now, the real fun begins – painting.
-Angelus Direct’s Leather Paints are specially formulated for leather, offering vibrant colors that flex with your item, preventing cracks or peels.
+Angelus Direct’s Leather Paints are specially formulated for leather, offering vibrant colors that flex with your item, preventing cracks or peels when you paint leather shoes.

 Apply Thin Layers: For the best results, apply the paint in thin, even layers.
 This reduces the chances of the paint cracking over time.

-Dry Thoroughly Between Coats: Patience is crucial.
+Dry Thoroughly Between Coats: Patience is crucial when painting leather.
 Ensure each layer of paint is completely dry before applying the next.
-This patience pays off with a smooth, even finish.
+This patience pays off with a smooth, even finish, resulting in beautifully repainted leather shoes.

 Angelus 4-Coat